 - 5.2 The Council's Medium Term Financial Plan (MTFP) is updated annually and reflects a four-year assessment of the Council's spending plans and associated funding.
 It includes the ongoing implications of approved budgets and service levels and the revenue costs of the council's capital programme, as well as the management of debt and investments.
-The latest update, approved at Council in March 2024 showed that over the four-year period to 2027/28 the Council needs to find £1.627m.
-However, this is after several initiatives have been applied to the MTFP to bridge the inherent funding gap. - 5.3 Since that point, the Council has further reviewed the MTFP in the context of the outturn position for the 2023/24 financial year.
-Due to this, the target of £1.627m has been revised down to £0.235m over the four year period, due to: - The assumption of an inherent annual favourable variance of £0.250m - A reduction in Minimum Revenue Provision charges of £0.392m - 5.4 The Council is well underway with meeting the targets set out within the MTFP.
+The latest update, approved at Council in March 2025 showed that over the four-year period to 2028/29 the Council has a balanced budget.
+However, this is after several initiatives have been applied to the MTFP to bridge the inherent annual funding gaps. - 5.3 The Council is well underway with meeting the targets set out within the MTFP.
 A Commercialisation Strategy has was approved on 27th January 2022 at the Policy and Finance Committee.
 Updates have been reported to Cabinet since that point and assumptions built into budgets where appropriate.
-The Council continues to review service delivery to ensure the efficiency and effectiveness of services to demonstrate value for money and where alternative processes can reduce financial resources needed.

-5.5 The Council continues to monitor its forecast cash flow going forward in order to ensure that the inflows and outflows of cash are managed by prudent invest and borrowing decisions placed in accordance with the approved Treasury Management Strategy.
+The Council continues to review service delivery to ensure the efficiency and effectiveness of services to demonstrate value for money and where alternative processes can reduce financial resources needed. - 5.4 The Council continues to monitor its forecast cash flow going forward in order to ensure that the inflows and outflows of cash are managed by prudent invest and borrowing decisions placed in accordance with the approved Treasury Management Strategy.